 Additionally, experts predict that insurers may implement stricter indemnity limitations, refuse to fully pay out claims (especially those associated with ransomware), and may even decline to renew policies for certain organizations.

-What to Expect for Cyber Insurance Moving Forward
+Cyber Insurance – What to Expect Moving Forward

 While cyber insurance can prove critical in helping an organization recover from an attack, it is not designed to replace proactive security operations.
 That means that businesses should prioritize prevention and risk mitigation to avoid an attack that triggers a cyber insurance claim.